International Coffee Break @ SULSA

 - Researchers will complete SULSA’s short form stating their area of interest and location

-- SULSA will aim to match researchers within five days and then create a Doodle poll for both parties to complete their availability for around 10 days later
+- SULSA will contact researchers once a match has been made and create a Doodle poll for both parties to complete their availability for around 10 days later

 - A 15-minute Zoom call will be set up by SULSA (participants are welcome to speak for longer if they wish)